rystanley/genepopedit/README.md

 ```

 ## genepop\_treemix <a name="genepoptreemix"/>
 **genepopedit** is one of the few tools available to convert data to the format required for input into the Treemix format.
 It creates a gzipped file that clusters your individuals based on the population ID of the individual's code.
 Population IDs are extracted using the "_" to differentiate population from sample ID (e.g. BON_01 is population BON sample 01).
 If samples are not separated refer to [_genepop_ID_](#genepopidfix).
 Grouping levels for populations can also be changed using [_subset_genepop_rename_](#subsetrenm).
 Note that this is just the first of two steps in the process; the gzipped output from this function needs to be run through the Python script (Python 2.7+ must be installed first) that accompanies Treemix.
 This output from "plink2treemix.py" is then ready to run in Treemix.
-This Python script can be downloaded from <https://bitbucket.org/nygcresearch/treemix/downloads>.
-Treemix is used to infer migration weight and directionality among your populations, as well as detecting population splits and mixtures <https://bitbucket.org/nygcresearch/treemix/wiki/Home>. [_Function description_](#funcconvert)
+This Python script can be downloaded from [link](https://bitbucket.org/nygcresearch/treemix/downloads).
+[Treemix](https://bitbucket.org/nygcresearch/treemix/wiki/Home) is used to infer migration weight and directionality among your populations, as well as detecting population splits and mixtures. [_Function description_](#funcconvert)

 ```r